openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/llm-inference-hf.rst

   .. note::

-     As of release 2024.3, dynamic quantization is not enabled for the BF16 inference.
+     As of release 2024.3, dynamic quantization is not enabled for BF16 inference.

 * **KV-cache quantization** allows lowering the precision of Key and Value cache in LLMs.